High Voltage PCB Design: Creepage and Clearance Distance

 Creepage vs. Clearance

-Both of these terms are used to define distances between conductors on a PCB and are specified in safety standards.
+Both of these terms are used to define distances between conductors in a PCB layout and are specified in safety standards.
 Creepage and clearance are defined as the spacing between two neighboring conductors, although they are defined in two different ways.

 What is Clearance on a PCB?